Sikkabakka/Connect4/README.md

 - **Transposition Table**: To avoid redundant calculations and improve search efficiency, a transposition table is implemented for storing previously evaluated positions and their associated scores.[Read More](https://en.wikipedia.org/wiki/Negamax)

-- **Lookup Table**: In the early stages of the game, the bot utilizes a lookup table generated with [Pascal Pons' Connect4 solver](https://github.com/PascalPons/connect4), enhancing its decision-making capability in crucial opening moves.
+- **Lookup Table**: In the early stages of the game, the bot utilizes a lookup table generated with [Pascal Pons' Connect4 solver](https://github.com/PascalPons/connect4), to make it so the first moves dont take an eternity.

 ## Bot Versions
 The bot is implemented in c++ and in python: